-Arizona does not provide adult adoptees unrestricted access to their own original birth certificates.
+Arizona denies adult adoptees the right to obtain their own original birth certificates.
 Release of an OBC requires a court order.

 Relevant Arizona Law: Original Birth Certificate